therealsudz/Kapuut/README.md

 - multithreading configuration

 All interaction is done through real browser automation.
+You are now ready to run the project.

 ## 🎓 Who is this for?
 - aspiring pentesters